-If the weighted market price used for the impairment test had been 5% lower in each of the future years, with all other variables held constant, the impairment loss would have been higher by approximately US\$ 13,000,000.
+If the weighted market price used for the impairment test had been 5% lower in each of the future years, with all other variables held constant, the impairment loss would have been higher by approximately US\$ 29,000,000.

-Brazil segment did not present any impairment indicator as it produces mainly gas, which price is established by a supply agreement; Peru and Argentina segments have no associated assets subject to impairment.
+Peru and Argentina segments have no associated assets subject to impairment.